A Certification Blueprint for Linux on Microsoft

 Garth jumped on the bandwagon and is excited about Microsoft's new Linux on Azure certification.
 "Microsoft now offers a slew of new MCSA/MCSE certs that fall under the open source category."

 Ben continued, "The entire IT industry is undergoing a massive shift onto public cloud services like Microsoft Azure, so Microsoft's new cert is well timed.
-Every organization in every industry needs to be staffed and prepared for this change.
+Every organization needs to be staffed and prepared for this change.
 While there are a lot of cloud providers out there, Azure represents a service that offers broad enterprise-capable products and tools."
 Learn more about the certification from our Roadmap to Success: MCSA: Linux on Azure.

 Learn more about the certification from our Roadmap to Success: LPIC-2. *Please note that LPI recently released v4.5 of the LPIC-2 certification.
-The updated certification is made up of the 201-405 and 202-405 exams, but v4.0 exams (201-400 and 202-400) will be available until August 2017.
+The updated certification comprises the 201-405 and 202-405 exams, but v4.0 exams (201-400 and 202-400) will be available until August 2017.

 Supplemental Training

-• CompTIA Network+Basic networking is an absolute must as a sysadmin.
-Even if you choose not to chase certification in networking, the Network+ is a fantastic way to earn vendor-neutral skills and knowledge that you can apply to any production environment.
+CompTIA Network+Basic networking is an absolute must as a sysadmin.
+Even if you choose not to chase certification in networking, Network+ is a fantastic way to earn vendor-neutral skills and knowledge that you can apply to any production environment.

-• Docker Docker would be a fun supplement to the certification pathway we laid out.
+Docker would be a fun supplement to the certification pathway we laid out.
 It certainly isn't a required knowledge base for sysadmins, but it can do so much for your systems!

 A Special Note for New SysAdmin Professionals

-Arguably, the single most important thing to develop is a passion for learning and training.
+Arguably, the most important thing to develop is a passion for learning and training.
 Be committed to continuously learning, and you'll have a long and successful sysadmin career.
 Learn more about building good IT training habits from Keith Barker's webinar.

-Wrapping It Up
+Wrapping it Up

 delivered to your inbox.